 Parameters of Physiologic Mandibular Health

-All dental or surgical procedures that involve the masticatory muscles, temporomandibular joints and teeth/occlusion will impact the qualify of your health whether for the better or for the worse, so pay attention.
+All dental or surgical procedures that involve the masticatory muscles, temporomandibular joints and teeth/occlusion will impact the qualify of one’s health whether for the better or for the worse, so pay attention!
 This is your life!

-Normal Healthy mandibular range of movements on humans are:
+Normal Healthy Mandibular (Jaw) Range of Movements on Humans are:

-- 36-44 mm with a maximum opening up to 60 mm (inter incisal distance)
+- 36-44 mm wide open with a maximum opening up to 60 mm (inter incisal to incisal distance) without pain.

 Travell & Simons’ Myofascial Pain and Dysfunction: Chapter 5 Overview of Head and Neck Region by David G. Simons, Janet G. Travell, Lois S. Simons Textbook.